mantczakaus/ont_amplicon/README.md

 Improve reporting errors when RATTLE fails to produce clusters and prevent pipeline from crashing, add in report that no clusters were generated.

-Prevent pipeline from proceeding if fast basecalling model is detected?
 Generate a QC report even if preprocessing is not run to capture the raw read counts?
 Provide option to run only map to ref